Understanding Fly Reel Drag Systems

 What is a drag on a fly reel

-The drag also allows you to set the tension of the spool so it isn’t free and doesn’t cause backlashes and tangles when you pull line off your fly fishing reel.
+The drag also allows you to set the tension of the spool so it isn’t free and doesn’t cause backlashes and tangles when you pull the line off your fly fishing reel.

 What are the different types of drag systems?

-How does a click and pawl system work?
+How does a click-and-pawl system work?

 How does a click and pawl system work